Esri/collector-integration/README.md

 A URL scheme allows you to launch a native app from another app, website, or email.
 You can set options in the URL that will be passed to the app you want to open, causing it to perform specific functions, such as opening a web map and centering the map on a given location.
 This capability is available on all platforms.

+Support for featureSourceURL and featureAttributes parameters is available in Collector 17.0.3 or later (iOS and Android only).

 #### Basic Collector URL scheme structure

 All Collector URL schemes start with the identifier `arcgis-collector` and can contain additional parameters that follow the form: